atchley-sha/dotfiles/README.md

 ### Nerd fonts

 Nerd fonts will need to be installed and used.
 Some pre-patched fonts are in `nerd-fonts/` in the root of this repository.
-The `install.sh` or `install.ps1` script will install all of them (which is a lot!!), but they can also be installed individually.

 ### Links and junctions